ravenOSS/changeStream-socket.io-plotly/README.md

 ## Acknowledgements <a name = "acknowledgement"></a>

-- Appreciate all those who've worked hard and open-sourced their code
+- We greatly appreciate all those who've worked hard and open-sourced their code